wladiz2001/laravel-visjs/README.md

 Pjeutr\LaravelVisJs\Providers\VisjsServiceProvider::class
 ```

-Finaly, for now, you must install and add to your layouts / templates the Chartjs library that can be easily
+Finaly, for now, you must install and add to your layouts / templates the Visjs library that can be easily
-found for download at: http://www.chartjs.org.
+found for download at: http://visjs.org/.
 This setting will also be improved.

 # Usage: